-The register for the first session will be taken at 8.50am and will be kept open until 9.20am not longer than 30 minutes after the session begins, or the length of the form time I. The register for the second session will be taken at 1.00pm for KS1 students and 1.10pm for KS2 students and will be kept open until 1.40pm.
+The register for the first session will be taken at 8.50am and will be kept open until 9.20am no longer than 30 minutes after the session begins.
+The register for the second session will be taken at 1.00pm for KS1 students and 1.10pm for KS2 students and will be kept open until 1.40pm.